 Some CSI-RS resources for CSI

 FFS: Discuss if/which restriction is necessary, e.g. only for aperiodic

+Note: This doesn’t imply that all time-domain behaviors are automatically supported

 Some CSI-RS resources for BM

 FFS: Discuss if/which restriction is necessary, e.g. only for aperiodic, repetition ‘ON’, apply to all resources in a set

+Note: This doesn’t imply that all time-domain behaviors are automatically supported

 DMRS(s) associated with non-UE-dedicated reception on PDSCH and all/subset of CORESETs

+Proposal 1.B-1: On Rel.17 unified TCI framework:

 Some SRS resources or resource sets for BM can share the same indicated Rel-17 TCI state as dynamic-grant/configured-grant based PUSCH, all or subset of dedicated PUCCH resources in a CC